-Was meat the main fare of our early Stone Age ancestors?
-What did our primitive hunter-gatherer ancestors live on?
+Was meat the main fare for our early Stone Age ancestors?
+What did our primitive hunter gatherer ancestors live on?
 Our prehistoric diet – the diet that sustained the human race throughout two million years of evolution – has intrigued scientists for years.
 Now a group of paleobiologists, nutritionists and archeologists, have come up with what they feel is a fairly accurate picture of what our early Hominids consumed.

 Using fossil records, bone mineral studies and dental reconstructions, they have studied 229 different primitive societies and deduced that the majority of them derived more than half of their food from animal food that they hunted or fished.

 Professor Loren Cordain of Colorado State University has spearheaded the team and reported that stone age people ate the following way:

 - One-third of their diet was derived from hunted prey like bison, bears, kangaroo, buffalo, deer and elephants.